 For crime or illegal activity, please contact your local law enforcement agency.

-For services like bulky item pickup, illegal dumping or graffiti removal, please contact your municipality for more information.
+For services like bulky item pickup, illegal dumping or graffiti removal, please contact your municipality.

 LA-HOP does not replace homeless encampment reporting protocols.
-Please contact your municipality for more information.
+Please contact your municipality.

 Did you see someone experiencing homelessness who needs help?
 Notice a homeless neighbor who seems to be struggling with their physical and/or mental health?
 Then you can help them by filling out an outreach request and alert us as to any specific concerns you may have regarding the person’s well-being.
 As outreach capacity is limited, requests for those with more serious medical and/or mental health needs may be prioritized.